American Honda Finance Company • Electronic Arts Inc. • Instacart • Lyft, Inc. • Intuitive Surgical, Inc. • Lucasfilm Ltd. • Major League Baseball

 We successfully defended Major League Baseball (MLB), its Commissioner and 30 Baseball Clubs from a putative class action.
 The plaintiffs, former minor league players, alleged that minor league baseball’s labor system violates federal antitrust law.
 We convinced the court to dismiss the complaint because Baseball’s antitrust exemption bars plaintiffs’ claims.

 We represent technology company Lyft, which connects individuals in need of a ride to drivers willing to transport them.
 This putative class action addresses an issue critical to the new economy: whether Lyft drivers have been misclassified as independent contractors rather than employees.
 In summer 2016, the parties entered into a proposed settlement that does not require the re-classification of Lyft drivers as employees.
-The court preliminarily approved the settlement in June 2016.
-The Fairness Hearing is scheduled for December.
+The court approved the settlement in early 2017.

 We defended the United States’ largest self-storage operator, Public Storage, from a consumer class action lawsuit.
 The plaintiff alleged our client deceived customers who bought tenant insurance policies.
 The plaintiff claimed Public Storage sold tenant insurance to him and other storage consumers without properly disclosing that the company retains a “substantial portion” of the premiums.
 The suit claimed that the insurance program offered by Public Storage was “a hidden profit center for itself that kicks back unconscionable profits at the expense of consumers.”
 The suit, filed in Miami federal court, sought restitution for all of the insurance premiums paid to Public Storage by its customers over the past four years.
 Within three months of being retained, and just seven months before trial, we prevailed on a Summary Judgment Motion which dismissed the class’ RICO claim.
 The matter settled favorably two days before trial.